-Canada Goose is a brand known for incredible quality at an incredibly high price.
+The Canada Goose HyBridge Lite Jacket is the brand’s signature active down puffy for moderate temperatures, and excels in temperatures hovering between 25 and 40 degrees (F).
+For those that don’t know, Canada Goose is a brand known for incredible quality at an incredibly high price.
 Often used for arctic exploration and on the sets of chilly Hollywood movies, it’s a brand usually seen in an urban crowd, but many of its pieces do equally well in the wild.

 The Hybrdige Lite uses Canada Goose’s Feather-Light-10D fabric, which is a medium Denier, and it has a DWR finish.
 Meaning, it’s very burley and water resistant while maintaining a light feel that is also breathable.
 The unique part of this down puffy is that the sides and inner sleeves are made of Tensile-Tech, a fancy name for a soft shell material that has 4-way stretch.
 And damn, is it stretchy.
 And again, very breathable.
 The Hybridge Lite uses 800-fill hutterite white goose down, which is fully traceable and ethically sourced, and has two exterior zippered pockets, reflective strips in the right places, and thumb holes, if you’re into those.

 Due to its quality construction, versatility, and outdoor-vogue-esque appeal, we’ve chosen the Canada Goose Hybridge Lite Jacket as our Premium Pick for the Urban Hiker.